States With the Highest & Lowest Number of Uninsured Drivers

 These states have a higher-than-average percentage of uninsured drivers on the road.
 But how dangerous are each state’s drivers, and what are your odds for getting hurt in an accident there?
 Below are the top 10 danger zones, according to National Highway and Traffic Safety Administration (NHTSA).
 So if you live, work or vacation in one of these areas, consider adding extra coverage to your policy.
 (Yes, even if you’re just renting a car there for the weekend!)

-3. New Mexico (21% uninsured)
+2. New Mexico (21% Uninsured)

 As the third-deadliest state for careless driving fatalities in 2016, New Mexico also ranked 11th in the country for DUIs.
+This makes New Mexico’s lack of insured drivers particularly harrowing, as the high number of DUIs and careless driving injuries means more people struggle to get compensation after an accident.

-Police issued more than 501,000 traffic accident reports in 2017 that included 30,000 minor, major or fatal injuries.
+Police issued more than 501,000 traffic accident reports in 2017, including 30,000 minor, major, and fatal injuries.

 10 States With the Lowest Percentage of Uninsured Drivers